CAPEA Philosophy and Values

 CAPEA believes that:

-- Pregnancy, birth and parenting are normal and significant and transformational life events for most families.
+- Pregnancy, birth and parenting are physiological, significant, and transformational life events for most families.

 - Birth can safely take place in hospitals, birth centres and homes with appropriate monitoring and professional health care.

-- Excellent, accessible and responsive childbirth and parenting education should be available for all expectant and new mothers, fathers, parents and their families, and can be provided within and externally to maternity and parenting services.
+6. High-quality, accessible, and responsive education should be available to all expectant and new parents and families, both within and external to maternity and parenting services.

-- The childbirth and early parenting learning needs of all expectant and new parents, co-parents and carers of infants and young children should be recognised regardless of age, gender, ethnic origin, sexual orientation, family structure or disability.
+7. Learning needs of all parents, co-parents, and carers of infants and young children should be recognised regardless of age, gender, ethnic origin, sexual orientation, family structure, or disability.

-- Fathers of the infant, being husbands, male partners, non-resident fathers, step-fathers and other father figures, have a central role in supporting women during pregnancy, labour and birth as well as supporting each other when roles change during the early parenting period.
-Fathers have specialised educational needs in the transition to parenthood and this can be achieved without jeopardising the notion of woman-centred care.
+8. Fathers and father figures, including partners, non-resident fathers, step-fathers and other significant male carers, have a central role in supporting women during pregnancy, labour, birth and early parenting.
+They have specialised educational needs in the transition to parenthood, which can be met without compromising women-centred care.

-- The parents, co-parents or carers of the baby may be in a same-gender, single parent, blended or multi-generational family, or be adoptive parents or legal guardians.
+9 Parents, co-parents or carers may be from diverse family structures — such as same-gender, single-parent, blended or multi-generational families, or may be adoptive parents or legal guardians.
 These parents also have specialised educational needs in their transition to parenthood.

-- The early development of the parent-infant relationship is crucial for the future physical and mental health of the infant.
-This is achieved through the parent/s and significant others identified by the parent actively engaging in providing sensitive, timely and appropriate responses to their infant’s cues for interaction and assistance.
+10 The early development of the parent–infant relationship is crucial for the future physical and mental health of the infant.
+This is achieved through parents and significant others identified by the parent actively engaging in providing sensitive, timely, and appropriate responses to their infant’s cues for interaction and assistance.

 National Competency Standards developed by CAPEA